BittahSpecialist/BittahSpecialist/README.md

 ### Hi there 👋
+I'm currently studying Artificial intelligence at university I have a lot to learn keen to see where I'm Headed

 <!--
 **BittahSpecialist/BittahSpecialist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.